For the love of science

 Kyrie’s commitment to building and maintaining strong client relationships goes beyond just talking the talk.
 A true learner at heart, she takes the time to study each invention and often prefers face-to-face meetings that offer a unique opportunity to see through the inventor’s eyes.
 She establishes an environment of trust and respect early on and is keen on keeping clients close through frequent interaction.

 For Kyrie, success is defined by reaching a solution that best fits her clients’ needs.
-She works tirelessly to protect the inventions that change the world and never passes on an opportunity to celebrate each small win along the way.
+She works tirelessly to protect the inventions that changed the world and never passes on an opportunity to celebrate each small win along the way.

 Pride in continuing a legacy